MYPROJECX/streetstyle/docs/sections.md

 5. **Navigate to the Template:**

-   - Within the theme editor, use the sidebar to find and select the template.
+   - In the theme editor, use the left-hand sidebar to locate and select the template you want to edit.
+Templates often include sections like the header, footer, and content areas.

-6. **Edit Templates:**
+6. **Edit Sections:**

-   - Modify the layout, design, or other settings as needed to align with your brand’s style and objectives.
-You can rearrange sections, change images, edit text, and adjust colors to create a unique look.
+   - Within the selected template, you can customize various sections of your store’s layout.
+This includes rearranging sections, changing images, updating text, and adjusting colors.
+You can also add new sections if needed.
+Each section can be configured independently, allowing you to tailor the look and functionality of your store to meet your branding and design goals.

 7. **Save Your Changes:**

-   - After making adjustments, click **"Save"** to apply the new template settings.
+   - After making your adjustments, click **"Save"** to apply the new layout and design settings to your store.

 ## Common